Truck overturns spilling egg yolk on I-76 near King of Prussia

 UPPER MERION TWP., Pa.
-(WPVI) --A truck carrying liquid egg yolk overturned on an I-76 ramp near King of Prussia, closing a portion of the highway.
+(WPVI) --A truck carrying liquid egg yolk overturned on an I-76 ramp near King of Prussia, closing a portion of the highway for some time Tuesday.

 It happened around 2 p.m. when the truck was traveling from 202 onto 76 westbound at Mall Blvd.